rob-nickel/MarchMadnessClosestWins/README.md

 Additionally, please ensure you have replaced placeholders with actual values in both Python (`basketball_distance.py`) and Ruby (`basketball_distance.rb`) files such as:

-- Your own Google Maps API key
+- Your own Azure Maps API key
 - Correct path names where necessary

 If not done already, make sure all required packages are correctly set up before running either program.

 ### Results
 If the closest team to the venue won every game, we would have a final four consisting of
-- UConn from the East Region
+- Robert Morris from the East Region
-- Houston from the South Region
+- Louisville from the South Region
-- Akron from the Midwest Region
+- Kentucky from the Midwest Region
-- Saint Mary's from the West Region
+- Colorado State from the West Region

-And the campion would be the Saint Mary's Gaels!
+And the campion would be the Colorado State Rams!

 ### File Structure